explores for answers that power our future by building a new space

 versatile, and safe.
 Orion’s size will allow it to transport

 up to six crew members to the International Space Station (ISS).
-It

-in low Earth orbit to take explorers to Mars.
+vehicles in low Earth orbit to take explorers to Mars.

 I Launch with Orion